Barbarossa-sudo/Barbarossa-sudo/README.md

-- Hi, I’m Barbarossa
+- Hi, I’m xithatreh
-- I’m interested in / Cyber Security
-- I’m currently learning / I'm trying to learn "how to learn." + (Offensive security) *Begginner
-- I’m looking to collaborate on / I am a lone wolf.
-- How to reach me / Why you want to reach me?
+- Why you want to reach me?
--
--
--
--
--